haotianxia/VolleyStats/README.md

 # VolleyStats: A Modification of Ball Tracking in Volleyball

-This project is based on [Ball tracking in volleyball](https://towardsdatascience.com/ball-tracking-in-volleyball-with-opencv-and-tensorflow-3d6e857bd2e7) (Github: [tprlab/vball](https://github.com/tprlab/vball)) and is a modification/extension of it.
+This study is based on [Ball tracking in volleyball](https://towardsdatascience.com/ball-tracking-in-volleyball-with-opencv-and-tensorflow-3d6e857bd2e7) (Github: [tprlab/vball](https://github.com/tprlab/vball)) and is a modification/extension of it.
 The original project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 We modified the original method for our volleyball setting path detection and classification research.

 ## Requirements